 Welcome to the Department of Materials Science and Engineering at Rutgers!

 Please, take a look at our website and reach out to us if you have any questions.
-We are a close-knit group that nurtures learning, innovation and discovery.
 I hope you’ll consider a future in our department; it is a GREAT place to begin an exciting career.